playajames419/OraxenTransparentBlocks/README.md

 ## Block Models

 When creating custom models to use with this plugin, you will need to modify the armorstand's helmet display settings to your likings.
 This is how the block will show in-game.

+## Developers

+Although not very extensive, this plugin call's the following custom events for developers to use;

+* OraxenTransparentBlockInteractEvent
+* OraxenTransparentBlockPrePlaceEvent
+* OraxenTransparentBlockPlaceEvent
+* OraxenTransparentBlockPreBreakEvent
+* OraxenTransparentBlockBreakEvent

 ## License